Student studies are those undertaken primarily for the purpose of obtaining an educational qualification.

 Applications for the following types of educational projects will continue to be accepted as normal

-- PhD student projects
+- PhD and doctoral level student projects

 - Undergraduate and master’s level student projects where students are involved in contributing to elements of a project or programme.
 These studies should be led by research active course leaders or supervisors with recent and significant experience of approval processes and should not put unnecessary pressure on the health or social care system at a time of national crisis.